Brooklyn Rubix Mattress Review From YouTube

 In terms of firmness, well, obviously it’s a little hard to comment on this subject since you can basically pick how firm or soft you want the bed to be.
 That’s the appealing aspect about this bed.
 You’re not just buying a mattress that comes in one firmness level.
 You can start firm and if you don’t like it, rearrange the top layers so that it’s a little softer.

-Yes, spoiler alert—this bed is going to be a good choice for all types of sleepers, again due to the flexibility of the top layers.
+This bed is going to be a good choice for all types of sleepers, again due to the flexibility of the top layers.
 Typically, side sleepers prefer softer mattresses that are gentle around their pressure points.

 As such, if you’re a primary side sleeper, we recommend pairing the soft and medium top layers for maximum pressure relief.
 Start with the soft layer on top, but if you find it a little too plush, you can always flip flop and put the medium firmness layer on the very top.
 Overall, we think this mattress is an excellent choice for side sleepers.
 The bed is very soft and accommodating.

-Yes, we think the Rubix mattress will work for back and stomach sleepers, as well.
+We think the Rubix mattress will work for back and stomach sleepers, as well.
 However, we don’t think the bed is quite as ideal for these types of sleepers as it is for side sleepers given the firm layer is still considered soft, but nevertheless we think it will get the job done.

 Back and stomach sleepers generally prefer firmer mattresses that offer a greater amount of support under their lower back and trunk.
 Given this, we recommend pairing the medium and firm layer if you spend a lot of time on your back or stomach.